Good Luck, Have Fun, Don't Die

-Good Luck, Have Fun, Don't Die is a 2025 science fiction comedy action adventure film directed by Gore Verbinski and written by Matthew Robinson.
+Good Luck, Have Fun, Don't Die is a 2025 science fiction comedy film directed by Gore Verbinski and written by Matthew Robinson.
 The film stars Sam Rockwell, Haley Lu Richardson, Michael Peña, Zazie Beetz, Asim Chaudhry, Tom Taylor, and Juno Temple.

-The film premiered at the 2025 Fantastic Fest and is set to be released in the United States on February 13, 2026 by Briarcliff Entertainment.

-Premise

-A man from the future travels to the past and recruits the patrons of a Los Angeles diner he arrives in to help combat a rogue artificial intelligence.
+It follows a man from the future who travels to the past to recruit patrons of a Los Angeles diner to help combat a rogue artificial intelligence.
+Good Luck, Have Fun, Don't Die premiered at the 2025 Fantastic Fest and was released in the United States on February 13, 2026, by Briarcliff Entertainment.
+The film grossed $9.7 million worldwide against a budget of $20 million.

+Plot